IlyaKobus/shop-builder/readme.md

 cp ./env.example ./.env
 ```

-If everything done OK, you can go to [http://localhost:8888][url-docker] and see project`s homepage.
+If everything went OK, you can go to [http://localhost:8888][url-docker] and see project`s homepage.

 ### Using OpenServer
 Install OpenServer.